 Leather is a sustainable choice – it is natural and makes use of byproducts from the meat industry…right?

 Not necessarily.
-Leather is often described as a byproduct of the meat industry, which helps make the killing of the animals more economically viable, because the hide (skin) of the animal represents approximately 10% of the value of the cow.
+Leather is often described as a byproduct of the meat industry.
+Yet buying leather makes the killing of animals more economically viable, since animal’s hide (skin) represents approximately 10% of the value of the cow.
 It also cannot be ignored that making use of animal hides which were killed for meat means that their hides are not wasted.
 Currently around 290 million cows are killed to stock us with bags, wallets and jackets every year.
 This figure is set to rise to 430 million a year by 2025.
 For many of us, leather is an enduring staple and an age-old sign of good quality.
 Unlike purchasing a fur jacket, when the association of cute fluffy animals immediately steps in to deter us, when we look at leather, who is really thinking about the cows, or even, the environment?

 The world is beginning to stand up and pay attention to environmental issues.
 China has recently brought in new anti-water pollution standards specifically directed at leather and fur production.
-Richard Pearshouse from Human Rights Watch tries to save Buriganga river, which runs through the leather production zone of Hazaribagh, Bangladesh.
+Richard Pearshouse (Human Rights Watch) tries to save Buriganga river, which runs through the hide production zone of Hazaribagh, Bangladesh.
 “This has to be one of the most polluting urban environments in a world” says Richard.
 “Bangladesh exported more than 660 million dollars worth of leather in 2011, much of which ended up in Europe” according to Human Rights Watch.
 Hopefully raising awareness of the ecological state of rivers and their surrounding eco-systems will bring about further regulations to offset the current chemical outpour.